 I have numerous articles about this issue because Amazon is rampant with these misleading sellers, and you can not trust them.
-Unless you are the type to ask a stripper at the Body Shop on Sunset in West Hollywood if she has change for a hundred (just give her a minute, and she will be right back *fingers crossed*).
+Unless you are the type to ask a stripper at the Body Shop on Sunset in West Hollywood if she has change for a hundred (give her a minute, and she will be right back *fingers crossed*).

 Chinese companies had a hard time selling to the American public till Amazon came along.
 Now Americans support China by bypassing local and reputable American, Canadian, and Japanese knife dealers at the click of a “buy now” button.